milab-yongin/AR-DLES/README.md

-# AR-DLES: Repetition Counting from Aperiodic Human Actions Using Joint Angle Derivative Patterns.
+# AR-DLES: Repetition Counting from Aperiodic Human Actions Using Joint Angle Derivative Patterns
 This is the official repository for AR-DLES: Repetition Counting from Aperiodic Human Actions Using Joint Angle Derivative Patterns.

-Code and Demo videos will be release when this project will be open upon the Published of our paper.
+**Note:** Our paper is currently under review.
+The full code, dataset details, and evaluation results will be released upon publication.